Helping millions of people navigate the world of technology.

 Step 2: In the Services window, locate and double-click on the Windows Update service to open its properties.

-Step 3: Change its Startup type to Automatic and click on Apply.
+Step 3: Change its startup type to Automatic and click Apply.

-Reboot your PC after this and see if Microsoft Store starts updating apps automatically.
+Reboot your PC after this and see if the Microsoft Store updates apps automatically.

-If the fixes listed so far do not work, your last option is to repair Microsoft Store from the Settings app.
+If the fixes listed so far do not work, your last option is to repair the Microsoft Store on your PC.
 Here’s how to do it.

-Step 1: Press the Windows key + S to open the search menu, type in microsoft store, and click on App settings.
+Step 1: Open the search menu, type in microsoft store, and select App settings.

-Step 2: Scroll down to the Reset section and click on Repair.
+Step 2: Scroll down to the Reset section and click Repair.

 Was this helpful?